 Crude and India Effect

 The byproducts of crude oil are many like lubricating oils, diesel fuel, jet fuel, petrol, chemicals, liquefied petroleum gas, waxes, polishes, bitumen for roads and roofing, fuel for ships and factories & others include plastics, alcohol, medicines, rubber, etc. Aviation fuel is the lifeline of the Aircraft Industry and is a specialized type of petroleum-based fuel used to power aircraft.
-The pace at which the economy is rising increases the need to import more crude to meet the country’s industrial as well as domestic requirements.
+The pace at which the economy is rising increases the need to import cruder to meet the country’s industrial as well as domestic requirements.
 Thus fluctuation in crude prices fuels Inflation as it’s used as raw material by industries to manufacture goods.
-The requirement of crude oil has been increasing at a rapid pace which has made India dependent on crude oil imports.
-The basic price of crude oil is always lesser the import taxes make it more costly for a common man.
-The price of petrol or other related products increases accordingly which results in increase in expenditure of a common man.
+The requirement for crude oil has been increasing at a rapid pace which has made India dependent on crude oil imports.
+The basic price of crude oil is always lesser than the import taxes make it more costly for a common man.
+The price of petrol or other related products increases accordingly which results in an increase in the expenditure of a common man.

 Oil and its Segment

 The upstream oil sector refers to the exploration and production of crude oil and natural gas.
-For eg Reliance, Ongc, etc and the downstream oil sector refers to the refining of crude oil, and the selling and distribution of natural gas and products derived from crude oil for eg HPCL, IOC etc. Tyre, Aviation, Paints and Plastics have crude as their major raw material component.
+For eg. Reliance, Ongc, etc and the downstream oil sector refers to the refining of crude oil, and the selling and distribution of natural gas and products derived from crude oil for eg HPCL, IOC, etc. Tyre, Aviation, Paints, and Plastics have crude as their major raw material component.
 Upstream and downstream companies are fully dependent on crude for their bottom-line growth.